Dr Linda Yueh CBE FREcon

 She has written/edited 11 books including a textbook, Macroeconomics, and is the Series Editor for the Routledge Series on Economic Growth and Development books.
 She has published widely in leading journals and served as guest editor of World Development and the Oxford Bulletin of Economics and Statistics.

-Dr Yueh was an Adviser to the UK Board of Trade from 2020-2023.
-From 2021-2022, she was appointed by HM Treasury as a member of the Independent Review Panel on Ring-fencing and Proprietary Trading.
+Dr Yueh is a member of the UK Soft Power Council and was an adviser to the UK Board of Trade from 2020 to 2023.
+From 2021–2022, she was appointed by HM Treasury as a member of the Independent Review Panel on Ring-fencing and Proprietary Trading.

 She has taught microeconomics and macroeconomics at various levels as well as options papers.
 She has supervised postgraduate students conducting research in the areas of economics and law.